Debugger: Features

 Typically, debuggers offer a query processor, a symbol resolver, an expression interpreter, and a debug support interface at its top level.
-Debuggers also offer more sophisticated functions such as running a program step by step (single-stepping or program animation), stopping (breaking) (pausing the program to examine the current state) at some event or specified instruction by means of a breakpoint, and tracking the values of variables.
-Some debuggers have the ability to modify program state while it is running.
+Debuggers also offer more sophisticated functions such as running a program step by step (single-stepping or program animation), stopping (breaking) (pausing the program to examine the current state) at some event or specified instruction by means of a breakpoint, and tracking the values of variables.Some debuggers have the ability to modify the program state while it is running.
 It may also be possible to continue execution at a different location in the program to bypass a crash or logical error.

 The same functionality which makes a debugger useful for correcting bugs allows it to be used as a software cracking tool to evade copy protection, digital rights management, and other software protection features.
-It often also makes it useful as a general verification tool, fault coverage, and performance analyzer, especially if instruction path lengths are shown.
-Early microcomputers with disk-based storage often benefitted from the ability to diagnose and recover corrupted directory or registry data records, to "undelete" files marked as deleted, or to crack file password protection.
+It often also makes it useful as a general verification tool, fault coverage, and performance analyser, especially if instruction path lengths are shown.

 Most mainstream debugging engines, such as gdb and dbx, provide console-based command line interfaces.
 Debugger front-ends are popular extensions to debugger engines that provide IDE integration, program animation, and visualization features.

 Record and replay debugging

 Record and replay debugging, also known as "software flight recording" or "program execution recording", captures application state changes and stores them to disk as each instruction in a program executes.
-The recording can then be replayed over and over, and interactively debugged to diagnose and resolve defects.
-Record and replay debugging is very useful for remote debugging and for resolving intermittent, non-deterministic, and other hard-to-reproduce defects.
+The recording can then be replayed and interactively debugged to diagnose and resolve defects.
+Record and replay debugging is useful for remote debugging and for resolving intermittent, non-deterministic, and other hard-to-reproduce defects.

 Reverse debugging

 Some debuggers include a feature called "reverse debugging", also known as "historical debugging" or "backwards debugging".
 These debuggers make it possible to step a program's execution backwards in time.
 Various debuggers include this feature.
 Microsoft Visual Studio (2010 Ultimate edition, 2012 Ultimate, 2013 Ultimate, and 2015 Enterprise edition) offers IntelliTrace reverse debugging for C#, Visual Basic .NET, and some other languages, but not C++.
 Reverse debuggers also exist for C, C++, Java, Python, Perl, and other languages.
 Some are open source; some are proprietary commercial software.
 Some reverse debuggers slow down the target by orders of magnitude, but the best reverse debuggers cause a slowdown of 2× or less.
-Reverse debugging is very useful for certain types of problems, but is still not commonly used yet.
+Reverse debugging is very useful for certain types of problems, but is not commonly used.

-Time Travel debugging
+Time travel debugging

-In addition to the features of reverse debuggers, time-travel debugging also allow users to interact with the program, changing the history if desired, and watch how the program responds.
+In addition to the features of reverse debuggers, time travel debugging also allow users to interact with the program, changing the history if desired, and watch how the program responds.